 "Size reduction prolongs service life and enables cost savings, as well as modular design with insulation between primary and secondary windings for test voltages up to 6kV, and insulation for partial discharge less than ten percent."

 Boasting ingress protection up to IP65, REO HF transformers use litz wires designed to reduce skin effect, the tendency for HF current to run only at the surface of a conductor.
 Skin effect is also the reason why TV aerials are made from hollow tubes rather than solid rods.

-The magnetic field created by the flow of current at the centre generates a current that opposes the main flow.
+The magnetic field created by the flow of current at the center generates a current that opposes the main flow.
 In HF wires the copper cross section is divided onto many small individual conductors.
 This ensures that the diameter of each conductor is less than the skin depth, so that the entire cross section for the current flow is available.

-HF wire suppresses the skin effect, minimises eddy current losses, prevents hot spots and provides high dielectric strength.
+HF wire suppresses the skin effect, minimizes eddy current losses, prevents hot spots and provides high dielectric strength.
 With encapsulation and insulation class B, F and H, the ambient temperature range is from -40 to +85 degrees centigrade.

 The benefits of REO HF transformers include highest compatibility and low heating as well as a minimal noise generation.
 REO components are available with various options, for example vacuum seal.
-Models with an aluminium profile have improved heat dissipation and can be water-cooled by means of a cold plate.
+Models with an aluminum profile have improved heat dissipation and can be water-cooled by means of a cold plate.

-All Components are tested under real conditions at REO’s in-house laboratory to quality standards DIN EN60310 and DIN EN60076-6, as well as DIN EN61558.
-Long-term tests and ‘burn in’ are performed for encapsulated transformer models.
+All components are tested under real conditions at REO's in-house laboratory to quality standards DIN EN60310 and DIN EN60076-6, as well as DIN EN61558.
+Long-term tests and 'burn in' are performed for encapsulated transformer models.
 Depending on the application REO offers different winding types including stranded wire winding, wire winding and copper strip.